The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Investors looking for growth and dividend income may want to consider REITs as a long-term solution.
-REITs – short for real estate investment trusts – turned in a 9.8 percent average annual return in the 10 years to Jan.
-31, 2022.
+REITs – short for real estate investment trusts – turned in a 9.3 percent average annual return from Dec.
+30, 1994 to Apr.
+28, 2023.
 That compares well to the market’s average return of about 10 percent over time.

 REITs are well known for their meaty dividends, and the cash income can help provide stability for investors during tougher times in the markets.
 Those payouts make them popular, especially with older investors.
 REITs usually offer among the highest yields in the market.